 1. Search Encrypt

 This search engine uses some of the tightest forward security measures of any private search.
-They use the same type of encryption as the best VPNs and eCommerce websites, AES-256, encryption, which is military-grade, and secure socket layers (SSL), which is the standard for financial transactions online.
+They use the same type of encryption as the best rated VPNs and eCommerce websites, AES-256, encryption, which is military-grade, and secure socket layers (SSL), which is the standard for financial transactions online.

 They retrieve information from their network of search partners and bring the results back to their users.
 Once your search is finished, all of your search terms and history are deleted.